regerj/jacobs_register_helper/README.md

 | 10b | L1 Supported |
 | 11b | L0s and L1 Supported |

-Let's imagine that you already have some method called `uint32_t read_register(uint32_t offset)` which reads a register in from DRAM or MMIO or something, along with another method `void write_register(uint32_t offset, uint32_t value);` for writing a value to a register.
+Let's imagine that you already have some method called `uint32_t read_register(uint32_t offset)` which reads a register in from DRAM or MMIO or something, along with another method `void write_register(uint32_t offset, uint32_t value)` for writing a value to a register.

 Let's also imagine that the link capabilites register is currently `0xdeadbeef`.

 The bit representation of `0xdeadbeef` can be seen below.
 This shows that the bits 11:10 are `3` or `0b11`.

 ![image](https://github.com/regerj/jacobs_register_helper/assets/71850611/b11440f5-59f6-409e-8c05-6b65fc58620c)

-### Method 1: Bit Shifting and Masking
+## Method 1: Bit Shifting and Masking
 Our first, and most often used method, is with bit shifting and masking to retrieve only a certain chunk of bits from within a register.
 Our C++ code for such a method might look something like this:

 ```cpp